 After the FAFSA form is evaluated, the applicant is issued a Student Aid Report (SAR) which specifies the student's Estimated Family Contribution (EFC).
 The EFC is the amount of money the student and/or his family is expected to pay toward the student's educational expenses.
 Also, the EFC assists in determining the amount of Pell Grant money the student is eligible to receive, and it assists in determining the student's eligibility for the federally funded loan programs.

-All financial aid funds received through the federal government Title IV assistance program at Calvary are credited directly to the student's account each semester in compliance with the Department of Education regulations.
+All financial aid funds received through the federal government Title IV assistance program at Calvary are disbursed and credited directly to the student's account throughout the semester, approximately two weeks after classes start.
+Funds are disbursed for only those classes which have begun and that the student's attendance has been verified.